sensu/sensu-docs/content/sensu-go/5.15/guides/use-federation.md

 | etcd replicators                    | Replicate RBAC policy across clusters and namespaces |
 | Federation Gateway and APIs         | Configure federation access for cross-cluster visibility in web UI |

-The following steps are required to configure these features for unified visibility in a single web UI.
-Our examples assume that we wish to federate three named Sensu clusters:
+The following steps are required to configure these features.
+Our scenario assumes that we wish to federate three named Sensu clusters:

 | Cluster name | Hostname |
 |--------------|-----------------------|